On this dayNov 28, 1933

 Outside, the crowd swelled to 1,000 people, and the state governor deployed National Guardsmen, allegedly to quell the mob.
 For at least three hours, in a standoff with local law enforcement and national troops, mob members demanded the sheriff turn over Mr. Warner.
 Neither the National Guardsmen nor local law enforcement took actions to defend the jail or dispel the mob, even as mob members smashed jail windows and attempted to knock down the jail door.

-Instead, around 11 pm that evening, the sheriff announced that officials would turn Mr. Warner over if the mob would cease the attack on the jail and leave other prisoners unharmed.
+Instead, around 11 pm that evening, the sheriff announced that officials would turn Mr. Warner over if the mob would cease the attack on the jail and leave other incarcerated people unharmed.
 To prevent “further property damage” to the jail, the sheriff abandoned his duty to protect Mr. Warner from lynching.

 Once the mob was permitted to enter the jail, several white men descended upon Mr. Warner, beating, choking and stabbing him.
 One member of the mob halted the assault on Mr. Warner, stating that he wished to “make this Black boy suffer” before he died.
 At this request, the mob dragged Mr. Warner down the street, attracting larger crowds that included women and children.